 Is updating WordPress as simple as clicking on “Update” whenever you have an update available in your WordPress dashboard?
 Nooooooooo!
 Please, don’t do that!
-This article could actually save your site… and make every update enjoyable.
+This article could save your website… and make each update enjoyable to perform.

 Is updating WordPress easy?

 Content management systems like WordPress have allowed millions of people to create their own website.
-The administration panel is amazingly user-friendly and updates are as easy as one click or two.
-But is it really so in practice?
+The administration panel is amazingly user-friendly and updates are as easy as clicking a button or two.
+But is this really the case?

 The purpose of this article is not to sound alarmist, but rather to raise your awareness about the best way to update a WordPress site.

-How to update your WordPress site and minimize the risk?
+How to update your WordPress website and minimize the risk?

-To properly update your WordPress site, here are the steps to follow:
+To update your WordPress website following best practices, here are the steps to follow:

-Before starting to update your website, it is recommended that you start with a backup copy.If anything should go wrong, you can rely on the said backup.
-Many solutions can be used to make a backup, but here are a few plugins that will help you do it:
+Before starting to update your website, it is recommended that you start with a backup copy.If anything should go wrong, you can rely on said backup.
+There are many solutions to perform a backup, but here are some plugins that will allow you to do just that:

 - Updraft Plus (free or premium version)